Royal Rumble (1989): Main event

 One half of The Twin Towers, the Big Boss Man entered at #22.
-Hogan scoop slammed Big Boss Man but Boss Man hit him a corner avalanche and a piledriver.
-Hogan tried to get rid of Boss Man, until Boss Man's tag team partner Akeem entered at #23.
+Hogan scoop slammed Big Boss Man but Boss Man hit him with a corner avalanche and a piledriver.
+Hogan tried to get rid of Boss Man until Boss Man's tag team partner Akeem entered at #23.
 The duo double-teamed Hogan and eliminated him.
 Hogan's friend Brutus Beefcake entered at #24 and took on the Twin Towers.
-Despite being officially eliminated, Hogan remained at ring side and fought with Boss Man outside.
+Despite being officially eliminated, Hogan remained at the ringside area and fought with Boss Man outside.
 After intervention from match officials, the Boss Man re-entered the ring and Twin Towers double-teamed Beefcake until Hogan pulled the rope down, sending the Boss Man over the top rope and eliminating him from the match.
-The duo continued to battle each other all the way to the locker room.
+The duo continued to battle each other to the locker room.
 With this last elimination, Hogan broke the elimination record in a single Royal Rumble match with ten.
 Akeem tried to eliminate Beefcake until The Red Rooster entered at #25.
 Rooster and Beefcake double-teamed the big Akeem until the Warlord's tag team partner The Barbarian entered at #26 and broke up Rooster and Beefcake's double-teaming on Akeem.
 He battled with Beefcake while Rooster received a 747 Splash by Akeem.
 Big John Studd entered at #27 and went after Akeem.
-Hercules entered at #28 followed by already eliminated Tito Santana's tag team partner Rick Martel, who entered at #29.
+Hercules entered at #28, followed by an already eliminated Tito Santana's tag team partner Rick Martel, who entered at #29.
 Everyone was punching each other before the final entrant, Ted DiBiase entered at #30.
 DiBiase bought the slot from manager Slick to get a better spot.
 He eliminated Rooster and then went after his rival Hercules, whom DiBiase had bought as a slave.
 Beefcake saved DiBiase and battled Hercules.
-DiBiase sneaked out behind and eliminated both men from the ring, leaving it to the final five participants – Akeem, Barbarian, Studd, Martel and DiBiase.
-Barbarian manhandled Martel but Martel was able to avoid a clothesline by Barbarian.
-He dropkicked Barbarian over the top rope, leaving it to Akeem, Studd, Martel and DiBiase.
-Martel hit a diving crossbody on Akeem but the big man caught him and throw him over the top rope.
-Akeem, Studd and DiBiase were the final three participants.
+DiBiase sneaked out behind and eliminated both men from the ring, leaving it to the final five participants – Akeem, Barbarian, Studd, Martel, and DiBiase.
+Barbarian manhandled Martel, but Martel was able to avoid a clothesline by Barbarian.
+He dropkicked Barbarian over the top rope, leaving it to Akeem, Studd, Martel, and DiBiase.
+Martel hit a diving crossbody on Akeem, but the big man caught him and threw him over the top rope.
+Akeem, Studd, and DiBiase were the final three participants.
 DiBiase and Akeem spent some time in double-teaming Studd before they quarreled with each other.
 Studd took advantage and dumped Akeem.
 Studd and DiBiase remained the final two participants.
 Studd slammed DiBiase and followed it up with a butterfly suplex.
 After a clothesline, Studd threw DiBiase over the top rope to eliminate him and win the 1989 Royal Rumble.
 This made Studd the first man to win a 30-man Royal Rumble (the previous match had 20 entrants).